Hennepin Probate / Mental Health Court

 • Step 1: Mark the date you were appointed as a guardian on your personal calendar, and then make a note of that anniversary date every year that the guardianship is in effect.

-• Step 3: Every year that the guardianship is in effect, within 30 days of the anniversary date of being appointed as a guardian, you must fill out and sign the Annual Reporting Forms.
-Note: If there is more than one guardian, each co-guardian must fill out and sign a set of forms.
+• Step 3: Every year that the guardianship is in effect, within 30 days of the anniversary date of being appointed as a guardian, you must fill out and sign the Personal Well-Being Report.
+Note: If there is more than one guardian, each co-guardian must fill out and sign the required forms.

-• Step 4: The guardian(s) must make copies of their completed Annual Reporting Forms, and then arrange to serve (deliver) copies to the ward and all interested persons whose names are on record with the court.
+• Step 4: Once the Personal Well-Being Report has been filed through MyMNGuardian, download a copy of the Personal Well-Being Report, Annual Notice of Rights, and Bill of Rights.
+You must then arrange to serve (deliver) copies to the person subject to guardianship and all interested persons whose names are on record with the court.
 Service can be done by mail or in person.

 Duties of Conservators